 Reducing Pesticide Use in Honey Bee Colonies through Sound Sampling and Treatment Procedures

-We developed a sampling plan to help beekeeper monitor Varroa destructor mite infestations in honey bee colonies.
-From a sample of 245 adult bees, beekeepers can estimate the total mite density in a colony (mites on adults and those reproducing on pupae) using a simple chart we developed.
-Guidelines will be developed to help beekeepers make educated treatment decisions.
+Preliminary analysis showed that a sample of 300 bees adult bees per colony from 14 colonies per apiary provided the best precision level (0.25) to determine the mite (Varroa destructor) load of the apiary and to make management decisions.
+Guidelines will be developed to help beekeepers make educated treatment decisions based on the sampling plan.
 Our line of bees bred for both Hygienic Behavior and Suppression of Mite Reproduction had significantly lower mite levels compared to an unselected line of bees demonstrating that this line can reduce mite loads and thus the frequency of pesticide application.

 Objective 1.
 Develop a simple and standardized sampling plan for commercial beekeepers to help them determine the economic treatment level for Varroa destructor mites (short-term outcome).